UNISON continues to work hard to support school support workers as the COVID-19 pandemic evolves.

 We know this is an uncertain time, but UNISON is there for you.
 You can get updates and network with other school support staff via our Facebook page.

 And we cannot emphasise enough, if you have any concerns about your health, safety or wellbeing at work, please contact your for further advice and support.

 Whilst you are visiting our page, we thought you might be interested to learn about some new courses from UNISON for members working in schools.

-These courses are FREE for anyone living/working in Wales across the schools, health and social care sectors!!!
+These courses are FREE for anyone living/working in Wales in the schools sector!